 What can you do to reduce or eliminate dawn phenomenon?
 Diabetes blogger David Mendosa says many things work for some people and not for others.
-People report blocking the dawn phenomenon with a green apple or a cornstarch product — here’s one Mendosa mentions — at bedtime.
-These might keep a low, steady, level of glucose coming and might prevent nighttime lows and highs.
+People report blocking the dawn phenomenon with a green apple or a resistant cornstarch product at bedtime.
+These might keep a low, steady level of glucose coming and might prevent nighttime lows and highs.

 Not eating at all after 7 PM probably won’t help.
 It will set you up for a Somogyi rebound.
 A protein snack like nuts or cheese at bedtime might help.
 But you will have to experiment and keep records for yourself.
 Everybody is different.

 Mayo Clinic doctor Maria Collazo-Clavell, MD, says avoid carbs at bedtime.
 She also says an insulin pump can help a lot.
 You can program it in advance to increase your insulin when the dawn phenomenon starts to kick in.
 You might have to check a few middle-of-the-night levels to find out when the phenomenon starts for you, or if you are going too low.